JC takes his troubles north

 The sheriff tries to make his first arrest

-JC didn’t know it that day, but Sheriff Thomas Courtney was on his way to arrest JC.
+JC didn’t know it that day in early April, but Sheriff Thomas Courtney was on his way to arrest JC.
 The sheriff and his deputy didn’t expect much trouble.
 The character they were after had worn out his welcome in Mondak.

 It was all a misunderstanding, JC proclaimed.
 His story was that he’d lived in a cold winter tent in the man camp through the ugly winter days of February and part of March.
 When one of his colored workmates, Neal Clay put together enough money to buy a shack, JC moved in with him.